martibayoalemany/Path-finding/Readme.md

 # Description

-Implemented a simple path finding algorithm for an entry technical test
+Implemented a simple path finding algorithm ("Network Routing")

 TODO:
 Check a more efficient algorithm for the task in place